-To slow, stop or change direction when traveling in either direction, move the directional control lever (1) to the opposite direction while keeping the accelerator pedal (2) depressed.
+To slow, stop or change direction when traveling in either direction, move the the directional control forward/reverse switch (1) to the opposite direction while keeping the accelerator pedal (2) depressed.

 The Micro-controller senses that the motors are turning opposite to the lift truck and immediately goes into the plugging mode.